Adopt

 VETERINARY CARE: [Routine]

-LEVEL OF TRAINING NEEDED: Positive reinforcement training will help Sadie bond with her new owner as well as ensuring she knows her basic cues.
+LEVEL OF TRAINING NEEDED: Positive reinforcement training will help Sadie bond with her new owner as well as help her learn basic cues.
 Sadie is a sweet girl who sometimes becomes overstimulated and snappy in the kennel, it is important to remember that redirection to a positive behavior and reward for said positive behavior will be key to helping Sadie handle overstimulation - but her new owner will also be responsible for learning what leads to overstimulation as well as finding creative ways to eliminate/avoid the causes.
 [Moderate]

-GROOMING: [Minimal]September 17, 2024, 7:53 pm
+GROOMING: [Minimal]November 5, 2024, 6:44 pm

 Shelter